 Hello!
 And welcome to my site!
 Not sure how you got here, but thanks for stopping by!

-And nine years after that dream went down the drain, I’m pretty much convinced I can make it big as a writer.
+These days, I’m pretty much convinced I can make it big as a writer.

 Thankfully, I do have at least some talent to go with my ton of drive, and a few readers have completely flattered me by comparing my books to Vince Flynn, Lee Child, and Stephen Hunter, three of my favorite authors.